-What kinds of things would you like to accomplish on the Advisory Committee WITH?
+What kinds of things would you like to accomplish on the WITH Self-Advocate Advisory Committee ?

 In the United States, the future of government funded health care grows more uncertain every day.
 It’s more important than ever that nonprofit funding goes to programs that best strengthen health care access for people with disabilities.
 (After all, disabled people are one of the biggest stakeholders in publicly funded health care.)
 The most effective nonprofits move beyond a one-size-fits-all model.
 They consider disability as being in concert with the many other identities disabled people hold that impact their access to health care.

 I hope my work on the Advisory Committee will encourage the funding (and even creation) of high impact projects to increase health care access and equity.